wavefrontHQ/docs/pages/doc/ingestion_policies.md

 * Only Super Admin users can create, view, and edit ingestion policies.
 * All users can view the alerts associated with ingestions policies but only Super Admin users can edit or delete these alerts.

-### Create an Ingestion Policy
+## Create an Ingestion Policy

+### Step 0: Start the Ingestion Policy Creation

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.
 3. Click the **Ingestion Policies** tab, and click **New Ingestion Policy**.

-4. In the **Data** panel:
+### Step 1: Specify the Scope

+In the **Data** panel, assign the user and service accounts or groups and, optionally, specify a PPS limit, and click **Next**.
-   1. Choose the **Scope** of the policy.
+1. Choose the **Scope** of the policy, either **Accounts** or **Groups**, and enter the user and service accounts or the groups that you want to assign to the policy.

-      This can be either **Accounts** or **Groups**.
     After you create the policy, you cannot edit the scope.
-   2. Depending on your choice of scope, enter either the user and service accounts or the user and service groups that you want to assign to the policy.
+You can only change the assigned accounts or groups to the policy.
-   3. Select whether you want to set a PPS limit.
-      If you choose to set a PPS limit, you must enter the points per second limit number in the **PPS per billing period** text box.
+2. Choose whether you want to set a PPS limit.
+If you select **set a PPS limit**, you must enter the points per second limit number in the **PPS per billing period** text box.

-   4. Click **Next**.
-5. If you set a PPS limit, in the **Conditions** panel, configure the ingestion policy alert.
+    The limit becomes visible in the ingestion policy dashboard charts.
+If you set a PPS limit, you must create the ingestion policy alert in the next steps.

-   1. Specify at least one threshold for the alert.
-The threshold becomes visible in the chart.
+### Step 2: Create the Ingestion Policy Alert (If you set a PPS limit)
+The steps for creating an ingestion policy alert are similar to the steps for [creating a general alert](alerts_manage.html#create-alert-tutorial).

+1. In the **Conditions** panel, configure thresholds and severities.
-       You can alert when the usage is greater than or less than the specified threshold.
-Specify at least 1 threshold.
+   1. Select the alert condition operator.
+You can alert when the usage is greater than or less than a specified threshold.
+   2. Specify a threshold percentage of the PPS limit for at least one severity and click **Next**.

+       The threshold percentage becomes visible in the ingestion policy alert chart.
+2. In the **Recipients** panel, configure the notifications recipients for each severity that you set and click **Next**.
+3. In the **Activate** panel, enter a name for the alert and, optionally, alert tags and click **Next**.

+### Step 3: Name and Activate the Ingestion Policy
-5. Enter the name of the policy and, optionally, a description and click **Create**.
+In the **Create** panel, enter a name for the policy and, optionally, a description and click **Create**.

 If a user starts ingesting data into Wavefront through a Wavefront Proxy, you can see the ingestion policies to which a proxy belongs from the [Proxies browser](#see-the-ingestion-policies-to-which-a-proxy-belongs) page.

-### Edit an Ingestion Policy
+## Edit an Ingestion Policy

 After you create an ingestion policy, if you need, for example, to increase the PPS limit, you can edit the policy.

-{% include note.html content="You cannot edit the scope of the policy."%}
+{% include note.html content="You cannot edit the scope of the policy.
+You can only add and remove accounts or groups depending on the scope."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.
 3. On the **Ingestion Policies** tab, click the ellipsis icon next to the policy that you want to edit and click **Edit**.
-4. Apply the necessary changes, and click **Save**.
+4. Apply the necessary changes, and in the **Create** panel, click **Save**.

 ### Delete Ingestion Policies

+{% include note.html content="Deleting an ingestion policy with a PPS limit, also deletes its associated alert if exists."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.